Does your team have a strategy? Are they able to understand the team vision? Can they articulate how your strategy enables that vision? Probably not.

 Do I only use a one-pager strategy?
 Not all the time.
 Often, you need to elaborate and explain those themes and how key results will be measured.
 If you need vital results or the OKRs to be measured, you’ll need additional supporting detail.
 You’ll need to use your judgment to determine whether your organization requires this greater level of detail.
 Assuming further detail is needed, you’ll probably need a second page to elaborate and expand on your one-pager strategy.
 But, again, this extra step isn’t always necessary.

 Here’s an example of a one-pager roadmap and the supplemental detailed strategy.
 The second page only elaborates on the first theme but is representative of what the other themes elaborated would look like.

 As you begin your roadmap journey, focus on the top three most important things: mission, themes, and capabilities.
 If you can make the team internalize the simple concepts of the mission and roadmap, you’re doing great.
 You’ve already gotten a win, and you’ve established a shared priority and a shared mission.
 Roadmaps often are used as a replacement for discussions, conversations, or even meetings.
 Use your roadmap to facilitate and centralize these conversations, not avoid them.
 A well-thought-out roadmap will establish a shared vision for your team.
 It’s amazing what happens when an entire team is pulling in the same direction!

 Do you have more questions on building your roadmap?
 No problem.
 Please send me an email, and I’m happy to share more roadmap concepts with you.

-If you found this video helpful, that’s great!
+If you found this article helpful, that’s great!
 Check out my books, Think Lead Disrupt and Leading with Value.
-They just came out early in 2021 and are available on Amazon and at http://www.datsciencecio.com/shop for author signed copies!
+They were published in early in 2021 and are available on Amazon and at http://www.datsciencecio.com/shop for author-signed copies!